SKhajeh/anyver/README.md

 Due to the verstile and comprehensive concepts found in the Lean methodology, AnyVer adopts and brings some of this terminology into the subject of software versioning.
 During the course of life of a software project, there may occur two types of changes, some of which bring backward incompatiblity with them:
 1. **Evolutionary Changes**:
-Being called **`Kaizen`** in the Lean methodology, these small enhancements may have no external cause, and occur solely due to the continuous fine processing of the product by the staff.
+Being called **`Kaizen`** in the Lean methodology, these small enhancements may have no external reason, and occur solely due to the continuous fine processing of the product by the staff.
 Or it might be a response by a downstream product team to such evolutionary changes of the upstream products.
 But the second practice is avoidable on its own if these small changes bring costly incompatiblity.
 Because no matter how tiny it is, introducing incompatibitily in the favor of small enhancements absorbed from the upstream products, might be expensive and cost ineffective for a product and its downstream users.
 There are atleast 3 types of Kaizen:
-   - Bugfixes
+   - Bugfixes: Any changes related to correcting the unintended behaviours.
-   - Performance upgrades
+   - Performance upgrades: Manipulations that enhances performance of the product.
-   - Functional modifications
+   - Functional modifications: When a feature is deprecated in favor of another newly introduced one.

    Incompatibility introduced by these kinds of change, is usually promptly addressable by adding or removing some lines of code here and there.
 Or even if it requires a lot of code refactor, it still doesn't affect the architecture of the software.
-And the codes schematic diagrams(like UML, StateFlow...) nearly remain the same before and after resolution of the change waves.
+And the codes schematic diagrams(like UML, StateFlow...) don't experience a global variation when compared before and after carrying out of the commits.
+Thus AnyVer categorizes these class of changes(B,P&F) as the **`backward non-destructive`** meaning if it is going to cause some refactoring downstream, it will be in a non-destructive way to the overall architecture of its dependant products.
 Finally making such decisions is all about competition, teams may rather to mirror a bunch of small changes of the upstream products as its side-effect enhancements during a bigger Revolutionary change.
 2. **Revolutionary Changes**:
 Not every radical change is a revolutionary one, but every revolutionary change brings radical refactors with it.